Here are fun ideas for mandalas that kids can make. Try mandalas on land, with flowers, drawings, records and printmaking!

 If you are interested in learning more about mandalas in nature, check out The Mandala Book: Patterns of the Universe.
 It’s beautiful!

-Whether or not you agree with the religious and spiritual interpretations, mandalas found in nature are certainly fascinating and mandala art is a fun way to explore this formation.
+Mandalas found in nature are so fascinating and mandala art is a fun way to explore this formation.

 Press flower petals and leaves to sticky contact paper in a mandala design.
 Press a second sheet of contact paper over the flower petals.
-This works especially great with a paper plate frame, or even an embroidery hoop frame, but is fine without a frame as well.
+This works especially great with a paper plate frame, or even an embroidery hoop frame.

 Use stationery store stickers to create mandala collages on different colored paper.
 Try hole reinforcement stickers, circle stickers, star stickers, or label stickers.
 Add drawn design elements as well, if desired.